The U.S. Recycling System

 While the recycling process often differs by commodity and locality, there are essentially three main steps: collection, processing, and remanufacturing into a new product.

 - Collection: Recyclable materials are generated by a consumer or business and then collected by a private hauler or government entity.

-- Remanufacturing: After all necessary processing has been completed, recyclables are made into new products at a recycling plant or other facility, such as a paper mill or bottle manufacturing facility.
+- Remanufacturing: After all necessary processing is completed, recyclables are made into new products at recycling plants or other facilities, such as paper mills or bottle manufacturing facilities.

 Environmental, economic and community benefits can be attained from recycling.